Kong/docs.konghq.com/app/docs/enterprise/0.31-x/getting-started/quickstart.md

 # 5-minute Quickstart

 In this section, you'll learn how to manage your Kong Enterprise Edition (EE) instance.
-First we'll have you start Kong to give you access to the RESTful Admin API, and easy-to-use Admin GUI, through which you manage your APIs, consumers, and more.
-Data sent through the Admin API and GUI is stored in Kong's [datastore][datastore-section] (Kong supports PostgreSQL and Cassandra).
+First you'll start Kong to give you access to the RESTful Admin API and an easy-to-use Admin GUI, through which you'll manage your APIs, consumers, and more.
+Configuration changes made through the Admin API and GUI is stored in Kong's [datastore][datastore-section] (Kong supports PostgreSQL and Cassandra).

+The easiest way to start using Kong EE is by following our [Docker installation][docker] instructions.
+Alternately, you can install and run without containers by following our [CentOS][centos] or [Amazon Linux][amazonlinux] instructions.

 ### 1. Start Kong EE